Information for Preteens:

 - I need to love many people (relatives, family friends, etc.) without guilt or being made to feel disloyal; the more love I give, the more I have to give – and the more love I receive.

 - I need to have a regular daily and weekly routine, one that is not disrupted or uncertain because of parental arguments.

-- I need to spend time with both of my parents, regardless of grown-up wants and wishes regarding convenience, money or their feelings.
-I own the time with both my parents and should be allowed to do the things I want, when I am with either parent.
+- I need to spend time with both of my parents, regardless of grown-up wants & wishes regarding convenience, money, or their feelings.
+I own the time with both my parents and should be allowed to do the things I want when I am with either parent.

-- I may be angry, sad and fearful and need to express those feelings.
+- I may be angry, sad, and fearful – I need to express those feelings.

-- I need to be able to like both of my parents since they are both part of me and to be certain this is OK.
+- I need to be able to like both of my parents and be certain this is OK since they are both part of me.

 - I need to not have to blame or choose one parent over the other.